git/git.github.io/rev_news/drafts/edition-24.md

                   things could get quite complicated).

-		* One downside is that it could take twice the disk space, if the bundle is not generated on the fly.
+		* One downside is that it could take twice the disk space if the bundle is not generated on the fly.

 		* At present, the Atlassian client is a script mimicing `git clone`, while a proper solution would